HOOLAHAN/stratostruct_server/README.md

-# StratoStruct Backend Server
+# StratoStruct Backend Server (Legacy)

-Welcome to the StratoStruct Backend Server repository, the backbone of the StratoStruct web application.
+Welcome to the legacy repository of the StratoStruct Backend Server, the backbone of the StratoStruct web application.
 StratoStruct is engineered using the robust MERN stack (MongoDB, Express.js, React, Node.js), designed to provide a platform for managing and analysing the supply chain for offsite manufacturing of construction components.
-This server is deployed on an AWS EC2 instance, ensuring scalable and reliable access for users.
+This server was deployed on an AWS EC2 instance.

+**Please Note:** This is the repository for the old server.
+For the latest version of the StratoStruct backend server, which uses the Serverless Framework and is deployed on AWS Lambda, please visit the new repository: [StratoStruct Lambda](https://github.com/HOOLAHAN/stratostruct-lambda)

 ## Overview